-The CCD Local Education Agency Universe Survey Public-Use Dropout and Completion Data File: School Year 2005-06 is provided in two file formats: a SAS file (dr05p1b.sas7bdat); and a flat ASCII file (dr05p1b.dat).
-The first two characters of the file name indicate the type of file (dr = dropout and completer file), the third and fourth characters indicate the school year (05 = 2005-06), the fifth character indicates that the data file is a public-use file (p = public-use) and the sixth and seventh characters indicate the version number (1 = released file, b = second version).
+The CCD Local Education Agency Universe Survey Public-Use Dropout and Completion Data File: School Year 2006-07 is provided in two file formats: a SAS file (dr06p1b.sas7bdat); and a tab delineated ASCII file (dr06p1b.txt).
+The first two characters of the file name indicate the type of file (dr = dropout and completer file), the third and fourth characters indicate the school year (06 = 2006-07), the fifth character indicates that the data file is a public-use file (p = public-use) and the sixth and seventh characters indicate the version number (1 = released file, a = first release version).
 The record layout (containing field name, field position, field length, field type, and field description) is located in Appendix A. Record Layout.